Charging Comparison

 Quick verdict

-The Citroën ë-Berlingo charges faster with a peak of 100 kW DC, while the Citroën ë-Berlingo is more efficient at 233 Wh/km.
+The Citroën ë-Berlingo has the higher published DC charging figure at 100 kW, while the Citroën ë-Berlingo is more efficient at approximately 233 Wh/km.
 The Fiat E-Ducato offers more WLTP rated range at 370 km.

 Side-by-Side Specs